 As for the future, Will has known what he wanted to pursue since he was 12 years old.
 His school counselor at Laurel Springs has helped guide him through his upper school years in areas such as time management and the college application process.
 “My school counselor and I had many phone calls where we discussed my ambitions and dreams.
 She also provided excellent and detailed advice and information on scholarships, how to apply, and financial aid information.
 Almost all colleges will require teacher and counselor recommendations, but that can be more challenging with online school and lack of human contact.
 However, I felt very comfortable with the help and thoroughness that my school counselor provided throughout this process.”

 We wish our graduating class of 2017 the best of luck in their future endeavors.
 Our school community loves hearing about the future plans of our graduates.
-If you’d like to be featured on our social media or in our blog, please email email@example.com and tell us about your plans after graduation!
+If you’d like to be featured on our social media or on our blog, please email firstname.lastname@example.org and tell us about your plans after graduation!